GeotrekCE/Geotrek-rando-v3/docs/installation.md

 - Administrators will log in on their host with SSH and install Docker and Docker Compose on it
 - They will download an archive of the latest version of the Installer repository and extract it on their host
 - They will edit the customization files
-- They will download and run the Docker container with Docker Compose and make it available with a web browser through NGINX
+- They will download the Docker image, run the Docker container with Docker Compose and make it available with a web browser through NGINX

 ## Install Docker